drawablex86/projects/projects/from-the-streets-of-mumbai.md

 draft: false
 title: From the Streets of Mumbai
 description: |
-  Architectural charm of the city of dream through my lens.
+  Architectural charm of the city of dreams through my lens.
 year: 2024
 images:
   - src: /assets/uploads/Rustico.JPG